 We hand out cool travel gear each month to our loyal readers.
-This past month Aussie reader Hannah scored a new pair of Vasque Grand Traverse all-terrain shoes..
+This past month, Keith W. from Oregon scored a nice $140 STM Drifter pack for carrying all his gadgets and gear.

 If you're already getting our monthly e-mail newsletter, watch your inbox to enter.
-If not, sign up for the newsletter or if you spend your whole day on social media, follow us on Facebook.
-Remember, if you enter your chances are quite good.
-If you don't, they're zero.
-This one we can ship anywhere worldwide too, so no excuses.
+If not, sign up for the newsletter or if you spend your whole day on social media, follow us on Facebook and watch closely for the contest announcement.

 Looking for a travel story that appeared in a previous issue?
 Dive into the Perceptive Travel back issues where you can find everything that has appeared here since our debut.